Start My Answer

 “Man, I can't wait for this collector to sue me!” — said no one ever.

-Nobody likes getting sued for a debt.
-This article makes the process of responding to a debt lawsuit a little bit easier and tells you how to Answer a Summons for debt collection in Colorado.
+Responding to a debt lawsuit in Colorado might seem intimidating at first, but it's easier than you might think. a little bit easier and tells you how to Answer a Summons for debt collection in Colorado.

-Below, you'll find helpful topics on how to Answer a debt collection lawsuit in Colorado.
+Below, you'll find helpful topics on how to Answer a Summons for debt collection in Colorado.
 This list includes information specific to filing in Colorado, like state deadlines, forms, and filing fees.

 Let's jump right in.